Effective Separability of Finitely Generated Nilpotent Groups: Background

+\begin{defn} We say that $\Fr{g}$ is a \emph{nilpotent Lie algebra} of step length $c$ if $c$ is the minimal natural number satisfying $\Fr{g}^{c} = \Fr{g}$, or equivalently, $\Fr{g}_{c + 1} = \set{0}$.
+If the step size is unspecified, we simply say that $\Fr{g}$ is a nilpotent Lie algebra.\end{defn}

-For a simply connected, connected nilpotent Lie group $G$ with Lie algebra $\mathfrak{g}$, it is well known that the exponential map, written as $\map{\exp}{\mathfrak{g}}{G}$, is a diffeomorphism (see \cite[p.~67]{Knapp}) whose inverse is denoted by $\Log$.
-The Baker-Campbell-Hausdorff formula implies every $A,B \in \Fr{g}$ satisfies
+For a connected, simply connected nilpotent Lie group $G$ of step length $c$ with Lie algebra $\mathfrak{g}$, the exponential map, written as $\map{\exp}{\mathfrak{g}}{G}$, is a diffeomorphism \cite[Thm 1.127]{Knapp} whose inverse is formally denoted as $\Log$.
+The Baker-Campbell-Hausdorff formula \cite[(1.3)]{Dekimpe} implies that every $A,B \in \Fr{g}$ satisfies